 - What is unique about your artwork?

 - What makes your art striking and worth mentioning?

 - What are you most proud of?

-Succesful artists and businesses have a clear picture of what separates their company from their competitions and they promote their message on a regular basis.
+Successful artists and businesses clearly understand what separates their company from their competitors and promote their message regularly.

 A good example is Nike.
 When you hear the phrase, “Just do it” you think of Nike.

 Nike has taken that phrase and consistently shared it on multiple mediums to people worldwide.

 The outcome is people will think of Nike when they hear or see the words, “Just do it.”